Drive Math-Based Application Optimization with oneMKL

 - Summary statistics

-The oneMKL open-source interfaces currently support the dense linear algebra BLAS domain as well as the RNG domain.
-Dense linear algebra and RNG open-source interfaces, with support for the Intel® oneAPI Math Kernel Library on Intel CPU and Intel GPU back ends, are now available for download.
+The oneMKL open-source interfaces currently support the dense linear algebra BLAS and LAPACK domains, as well as the RNG domain.
+LAPACK open-source interfaces, with support for the oneMKL on Intel® CPU and GPU back ends, are now available for download.
 We encourage oneAPI partners to use the new interfaces to support additional cross-architecture hardware devices.
-In future development, additional open-source interfaces may be added for the LAPACK, discrete Fourier transforms and vector math.
+In future development, additional open-source interfaces may be added for other domains.
 The oneAPI specification supports cross-architecture programming, extending developer programming models to enable a diverse set of hardware through language, a set of library APIs, and a low-level hardware interface.
 To promote compatibility and enable developer productivity and innovation, the oneAPI specification builds on industry standards and provides an open, cross-platform developer stack.

 Address the data deluge and get number-crunching today with oneMKL for heterogeneous hardware.
 Join us to enable new hardware and extend math interfaces to other math domains.